hybridsjs/hybrids/docs/built-in-factories/render.md

 myElement.render();
 ```

 Property defined with `render` factory uses the same cache mechanism like other properties.
-It means that the update process calls `fn` if related properties invalidate.
+The update process calls `fn` only if related properties have changed.